kevin-montrose/Jil/README.md

 .NET's GC is excellent, but no-GC is still faster than any-GC.

-Jil tries to avoid allocating any reference types, with following exceptions:
+Jil tries to avoid allocating any reference types, with some exceptions:

  - [a 36-length char\[\]](https://github.com/kevin-montrose/Jil/blob/519a0c552e9fb93a4df94eed0b2f9804271f2fef/Jil/Serialize/InlineSerializer.cs#L2785) if any integer numbers, DateTimes, or GUIDs are being serialized
- - one byte[] per GUID being serialized, as a consequence of using [Guid.ToByteArray](http://msdn.microsoft.com/en-us/library/system.guid.tobytearray.aspx)
+ - [a 32-length char\[\]](https://github.com/kevin-montrose/Jil/blob/44aef95ecb762b34827ec22967ea263056b96434/Jil/Deserialize/InlineDeserializer.cs#L64) if any strings, user defined objects, or ISO8601 DateTimes are being deserialized

+Depending on the data being deserialized a `StringBuilder` may also be allocated.
+If a `TextWriter` does not have an invariant culture, strings may also be allocated when serializing floating point numbers.

 ### Escaping Tricks